What's the recovery like for Tattoo Removal?

 Days 5–14

-Skin fully heals.
-Scabs or flaking may occur — do not pick.
-The tattoo may look unchanged at this stage, which is normal.
-Fading happens beneath the surface over the following weeks.
+Skin heals; scabs or flaking may appear — do not pick.
+The tattoo often looks unchanged now, which is normal.
+Fading happens beneath the surface.

 Weeks 2–8

-Fading becomes visible as your immune system clears the broken-up ink particles.
-The full result of each session takes 6–8 weeks to appear.
-Schedule your next session after this window.
+Fading becomes visible as your immune system clears the shattered ink.
+Each session's full result takes 6 to 8 weeks.
+Schedule the next session after this window.

 Recovery tips